Bill Cosby Sentenced to 3 to 10 Years in Prison for Sexual Assault

-Bill Cosby was sentenced to three to 10 years in prison on Tuesday.
+Bill Cosby was sentenced to three to 10 years in prison on Tuesday for sexual assault.

 Judge Steven T. O'Neill delivered the sentence.
 Cosby will also be required to pay $25,000, as well as the cost of prosecution.

-"Nobody is above the law because of where they live, who they are, wealth, fame, celebrity of even philanthropy," the judge said.
+"Nobody is above the law because of where they live, who they are, wealth, fame, celebrity or even philanthropy," the judge said.

 "Any lesser sentence would take away from the seriousness of the crime," the judge continued.
 He later added that he gave "great weight" to the victim-impact statement, including the "traumatic aftermath, alienation from friends, pain, anguish, [and] nightmares" Andrea Constand experienced.